ahmisrafil/devents-project/questions_and_answers.md

 #### Answer: A: ['🍕', '🍫', '🥑', '🍔']

-<i>Here the 'info' object's 'favoriteFood' property is modified, but the food array is not modified.
-So the food array remains same.</i>
+<i>Here the 'info' object's 'favoriteFood' property is modified, but the food array is not modified.Changing the 'info.favoriteFood' property does not affect the 'food' array, So the food array remains same.</i>

 </p>
 </details>